-Controls Over Purchase and Travel Cards
+Controls Over Purchase Cards, Convenience Checks, and Travel Cards Risk Assessment

-As required by the Government Charge Card Abuse Prevention Act of 2012, we plan to assess the Treasury purchase card and travel card programs to identify and analyze risks of illegal, improper, or erroneous purchases, travel charges, or payments.
-The results of these assessments will help us develop a plan for determining the scope, frequency, and number of periodic audits of transactions made with purchase cards, convenience checks, and travel charge cards.
-We also plan to issue joint reports with the Department on violations or other actions related to Treasury guidance for the use of purchase cards and convenience checks.
-This includes reporting on illegal, improper, or erroneous purchases made with purchase cards or convenience checks.
+As required by the Government Charge Card Abuse Prevention Act of 2012, we plan to assess the Treasury purchase card, convenience check, and travel card programs to identify and analyze risks of illegal, improper, or erroneous purchases, travel charges, or payments.
+The results of these assessments will help us determine the scope, frequency, and number of periodic audits of transactions made with purchase cards, convenience checks, and travel charge cards.
+We also plan to issue an annual report to OMB on the implementation of recommendations issued as a result of these audits.